camelwater/rr-blog/README.md

-Personal blog for school project built with Next.js
+Personal blog for school project, built with Next.js and deployed using Vercel.